taybro23/tbphotography_ms1/README.md

 of the images.
 * #ff40d180 - Pink, used for the review section on my About Me page.

 ## **Imagery.**
 All photos used on my website are photos taken by myself.

 # Features.

+## **Existing Features.**

+### **Across All Pages.**

+* Navbar
+  * The navbar is has been set to "fixed top" so that it will alway be accessible and pages can easily be navigated between.
+This improves overall user experience.
+* Responsive design
+  * My website was built mobile first and is fully responsive.
+This was done using Bootstrap.
+* Hover effects
+  * I used hover effects throughout the website to make the site more visually appealing and to help users navigate more easily.
+  * Colour scheme
+  * I used background colours throughout my site to differentiate between sections.
+This makes it more pleasing to the eye and helps to break the view up from a pure white background features on many sites.

+### **Home.**
+### **About Me.**
+### **Gallery.**
+### **Contact Me.**

+* Carousel review section
+  * For the review section on my website I wanted it to look good and flow well with the rest of the site.
+  I achieved this by implimenting a carousel.
+Users are able to easily flick between reviews without being bombarded with paragraphs and paragraphs of text at one time.
+* Colour scheme
+  * I used background colours throughout my site to differentiate between sections.
+This makes it more pleasing to the eye and helps to break the view up from a pure white background features on many sites.
+*

 # Technologies Used.